vtkhatri/bids22/README.md

     * `ROUNDOVER` - decision on who won, goes to `READYNEXT`
     * `READYNEXT` - ¯\\\_(ツ)_/¯, goes to `LOCKED`
 ### testplans (todo: deeksha)
+   - [ ] Testing for when X bids the highest amount, Y bids the highest amount and Z bids the highest amount.
+- [ ] Testing for global errors - 1].
+Trying to unlock with a bad key
+                 				    2].
+Trying to unlock whilst in unlocked state 3].
+C_start asserted when unlock state is functioning 4].
+Invalid operation when opcode is not matching the given list 5].
+Checking for when two bidders bid the same amount amounting to duplicate bids error

+- [ ] Testing for bidders’ errors -  1].
+                                                       2].
+Testing for insufficient funds when the bid amount outweighs the value/balance for particular bidder
+							3].
+Testing for mask for particular bidder goes zero at the same time bidder makes a bid

+- [ ]